 Test Sections.
 Prior to surface preparation, the Contractor shall prepare a test section(s) on each structure to be painted in a location(s) which the Engineer considers to be representative of the existing surface condition and steel type for the structure as a whole.
 More than one test section may be needed to represent the various design configurations of the structure.
 The purpose of the test section(s) is to demonstrate the use of the tools and degree of cleaning required (cleanliness and profile) for each method of surface preparation that will be used on the project.
 Each test section shall be approximately 10 sq. ft.
 (0.93 sq m).
 The test section(s) shall be prepared using the same equipment, materials and procedures as the production operations.
 The Contractor shall prepare the test section(s) to the specified level of cleaning according to the appropriate SSPC visual standards, modified as necessary to comply with the requirements of this specification.
-The written requirements of the test section(s) have been approved shall the Contractor proceed with surface preparation operations.
+The written requirements of the specification prevail in the event of a conflict with the SSPC visual standards.
+Only after the test section(s) have been approved shall the Contractor proceed with surface preparation operations.
 Additional compensation will not be allowed the Contractor for preparation of the test section(s).